 - Director Ross McElwee.

-Regarded as one of America’s greatest documentary filmmakers, McElwee just returned to his teaching job at Harvard University after touring Europe with his most recent film, “Photographic Memory.”
-He now has papers to grade.
-Several months ago, his son Adrian, who features prominently in the new film, was mugged and hurt outside of a bar in Lisbon, Portugal, but McElwee says he’s “doing fine now,” albeit with permanent platinum screws in his jaw.
+His son Adrian, who features prominently in the new film, was mugged and hurt outside of a bar in Lisbon, Portugal several months ago.
+McElwee says he’s doing fine now, albeit with permanent platinum screws in his jaw.
 (If you’ve seen the director's earlier films, you’ve been watching Adrian, now in his early 20s, since he was a child and even heard his birth.
 You may feel relieved.)

-Often credited with having popularized the cinéma vérité movement for average audiences, McElwee’s meditative and deeply humorous films follow autobiographical odysseys that examine the eternal politics of family, self-identity, relationships, and raising children.
+Often credited with popularizing the cinéma vérité movement for average audiences, McElwee’s meditative and deeply humorous films follow autobiographical odysseys that examine the eternal politics of family, self-identity, relationships and raising children.

 He's still best known for his 1986 breakthrough film, “Sherman’s March: A Meditation on the Possibility of Romantic Love in the South During an Era of Nuclear Weapons Proliferation.”
 Considered a modern classic, that film begins as a quest to retrace the path of General Sherman throughout the South, but ends up becoming a wildly entertaining personal inquiry into the filmmaker’s own relationships with women, and other burning philosophical questions.
 The Library of Congress National Film Registry chose it for preservation as a "historically significant American motion picture.”

-A native of Charlotte, N.C., McElwee is coming to Richmond as part of the James River Film Festival, and he will be showing “Photographic Memory” (2011), a story about connecting with his son and his own past, as well as his acclaimed 2003 movie, “Bright Leaves,” about the origins of big tobacco in his home state and his own family’s involvement.
-Style Weekly managed to snag a little of his time.
+A native of Charlotte, N.C., McElwee is coming to Richmond as part of the James River Film Festival and will be showing “Photographic Memory” (2011), a story about connecting with his son and his own past, in addition to his acclaimed 2003 movie, “Bright Leaves,” a brilliant film about the origins of big tobacco in his home state that doesn't skirt his own family’s involvement.

 Style Weekly: For you, is there a quintessential Southern moment in your films?